What children might feel when someone dies

-It can help to know that your child will react more strongly to the death of someone who he saw regularly and liked – for example, a friendly neighbour– than to the death of a family member he rarely visited.
+Your child will probably react more strongly to the death of someone he saw regularly and liked – for example, a friendly neighbour– than to the death of a family member he rarely visited.
 Young children can also react in the same ways to the death of a loved pet and the death of a person.

-Then you can let her know that her feelings are normal.
+Then you can let your child know that his feelings are normal.
 You might tell your child that you feel something similar.
-For example, ‘Meg, you seem really angry that Nanna died.
+For example, ‘Morris, you seem really angry that Nanna died.
 I’m feeling angry too because I really loved her, and I don’t like it that she can’t be here with us anymore’.

 If your child knows that it’s OK to talk about how she’s feeling – and that you can cope with her feelings – she’ll be more likely to talk more.
 And if she can talk more, she’ll be better able to seek help when she feels overwhelmed.
 For some children, using toys, books, music or drawing might help them to express or show their feelings.

 Sometimes it can help to give your child ideas of how to cope when he’s having strong feelings.
 For example, ‘Dimitri, when you’re feeling really sad and missing Grandpa, maybe you could come and give me a cuddle.
 Then we could do something that makes us feel a bit happier’.

 Over time, and with help from their parents and caregivers, most children learn to cope with strong feelings about death.
 As your child finds these feelings easier to manage, you’ll probably find things easier too.
 If you’re concerned about how your child is coping after someone dies, talk with your child’s GP, your child and family health nurse or the counsellor at your child’s school.